-Water security is defined as 'the capacity of a population to safeguard sustainable access to adequate quantities of acceptable quality water for sustaining livelihoods, human well-being, and socio-economic development, for ensuring protection against water-borne pollution and water-related disasters, and for preserving ecosystems in a climate of peace and political stability' (Grey and Sadoff, 2007).
+Water security is defined as "the capacity of a population to safeguard sustainable access to adequate quantities of acceptable quality water for sustaining livelihoods, human well-being, and socio-economic development, for ensuring protection against water-borne pollution and water-related disasters, and for preserving ecosystems in a climate of peace and political stability" (Grey and Sadoff (2007)).
 Risks emanating from various aspects of water insecurity have emerged as a significant global challenge.
 The Global Risks Report by the World Economic Forum lists water crisis as one of the top five risks in all its reports since 2015 (WEF, 2015; WEF, 2016; WEF, 2017; WEF, 2018; WEF, 2019; WEF, 2020).
-Water also features prominently in the SDGs (Section 4.8) and plays a central role in various systems transitions needed for climate resilient development.
+Water also features prominently in the Sustainable Development Goals (SDGs) (4.8) and plays a central role in various systems transitions needed for climate-resilient development.
 Most SDGs cannot be met without access to adequate and safe water (Ait-Kadi, 2016; Mugagga, 2016).
-In addition, without adequate adaptation, future water-related impacts of climate change on various sectors of the economy are projected to lower the global GDP by mid-century, with higher projected losses expected in low- and middle-income countries (World Bank, 2017; GCA, 2019).
+In addition, without adequate adaptation, future water-related impacts of climate change on various sectors of the economy are projected to lower global gross domestic product (GDP) by mid-century, with higher projected losses expected in low-and middle-income countries (World Bank, 2017; GCA, 2019).